Everyone, including writers, can become stressed with their work. And why wouldn’t they?

 Being creative can take a lot out of anybody especially if ideas aren’t flowing through easily.
-Most writers have day jobs, some might have kids, and some may even have a job and be in school at the same time like me.
+Most writers have day jobs, some might have kids, and some may even have a job and be in school at the same time.

 We’ve all heard it before.
-Stress can be a gateway to serious conditions such as high blood pressure.
-You can read more about the negative effects of stress here.
+Stress can be a gateway to serious conditions such as high blood pressure so it’s important we as writers relieve as much stress as we can through our writing careers.

 Writers are under a lot of pressure.
-We have the urge to write but sometimes we experience writer’s block and the stress of completing anything, having the right words and making enough to live off of can make stressing a lot more common.
+Sometimes we have the urge to write, but experience writer’s block or worries of not making enough to live off of.

 Here are ways you can reduce stress as a writer:

-No matter how hectic your schedule may be or how slow your work in progress is going take a moment each day and focus on your breathing.
+No matter how hectic your schedule may be or how slow your work in progress is going take, give a moment each day and focus on your breathing.

 You’d be amazed how short your breathing becomes when you’re stressed out.
 Take long deep breaths and meditate in a quiet room or space.
 If you don’t have a quiet space, close your eyes and create the space in your head.
-You’re a writer so be creative.
+Be creative if you have to.

 2. Take A Day Away From Your Work

-You can take a day off, a week or however you want to change it.
+You can take a day off, a week or however long you want.
 Remember to come back to it and take notes on exactly what you want to work on when you get back.
 Writing is a job and should be treated with the benefit of a vacation as well.

 3. Focus On The Small Things In Your Work That Make Up The Big Picture